Advanced Standing Program

 - Cumulative grade-point average (GPA) of 3.0 or higher (based on a 4.0 system) for Bachelor of Social Work degree.

-The application for the academic year opens October 1 and all application materials must be submitted by April 1 to be considered for admission.
+The final application deadline is May 1 – all application materials must be submitted by May 1 to be considered for admission.
 This includes all letters of recommendations, and transcripts.
 We have rolling admission, which means your application will be reviewed once all supporting materials have been submitted.
 On average, you will receive an admissions decision within 3-5 weeks.

 Please note: Your application file to be considered for admission to the MSW Program will include contact you have had with Graduate & Professional Admissions, the Graduate School, and the College of Social Work staff.
 This includes emails, phone calls, and in-person communication.